CaliStyle/trailpack-proxy-cart/templates/uploads/product_upload.md

 ## Collections (must create a new column, can be left blank)
 Enter the name of the collections separated by a comma character `,` you want to add this product to.
 If the collection(s) does not already exist, one will be created for you.

+## Shops (must create a new column, can be left blank)
+Enter the name of the shops handles separated by a comma character `,` you want to add this product to.
+If the shop(s) does not already exist, one will be created for you.

+## Shops Quantity (must create a new column, can be left blank)
+Enter the quantity of the product/product variant separated by a comma character `,` that is stored at this shop.

 # Create your product CSV file

 For each product, you'll need to decide if it is a simple product or one with variants: